-BI Norwegian Business School has created a Research Centre for the creative industries to promote research and education in Norway.
+BI Norwegian Business School's research center for the creative industries will promote and strengthen both research and higher education in this field in Norway.

-In Norway, we have eleven creative industries: Architecture, Newspapers and magazines, Bookes, Computer gamers, Film, Music, Advertising and events, TV and radio, Performing arts (theatre, orchestra, opera and ballet/dance), Education and teaching (within the industries), and Visual arts (fine art, design, museums and cultural heritage).
-The common denominator for these industries is that they all are engaged in form-oriented communication involving varying degrees of creativity.
+We distinguish between eleven creative industries: Architecture, Newspapers and magazines, Books, Computer games, Film, Music, Advertising and events, TV and radio, Performing arts (theatre, orchestra, opera and ballet/dance), Education and teaching (within the industries), and Visual arts (fine art, design, museums and cultural heritage).
+The common denominator for these industries is that they create a form-conscious communication in a more or less creative way.

 The Centre’s purpose:

-- The Centre will promote further research on the creative industries in Norway as well as make them more visible in the media
+- The Centre will promote and strengthen research on the creative industries in Norway in an international context

-- The Centre will produce both self-initiated and contractual research with external partners
+- The center will produce both self-initiated basic research and useful contract research

-- The Centre will conduct research in both analogue and digital channels and participate in ditto public fora
+- The Center will disseminate research in both analogue and digital channels and participate in ditto publics

 - The Centre will be a bridge-builder between researchers, practitioners and students

 The Centre’s main thematic areas:

 - Digitization: of production, distribution, communication and consumption